- Tags log user behaviors so you can segment better and automate more.

 The next step would be sending an email.

-If you want to segment your audience based on how they engage with an email, like if they clicked a button to listen to your podcast, you can easily do that.
+If you want to segment your audience based on how they engage with an email, like if they clicked a button link to listen to your podcast, you can easily do that.
 Just add a yes/no condition as the next step.
-In our example, the condition is “clicked on button” and select the button in your email that says "Listen to the Podcast".
+In our example, the condition is “Subscriber has clicked a link” and select the button link in your email that says "Listen to the Podcast".

 Where's the tag?
-The tag is “clicked on Listen to Podcast button”, but again, there's no need for you to add it or see it—all of that is done automatically in Flodesk, whether you decide to use it now, in the future, or not at all.
+The tag is “clicked on Listen to Podcast button link”, but again, there's no need for you to add it or see it—all of that is done automatically in Flodesk, whether you decide to use it now, in the future, or not at all.

 Send an email if a subscriber didn't open the previous email

-Just like you can segment your audience based on the buttons they click in your email, you can also segment people based on whether they opened your email.
+Just like you can segment your audience based on the button links they click in your email, you can also segment people based on whether they opened your email.

-Continuing with our example of the previous workflow, you’d add a yes/no condition based on email open.
+Continuing with our example of the previous workflow, you’d add a yes/no condition based on "Subscriber opened workflow email".

 - “If they opened email,” the workflow would end.